Common tooling and workflow

 CSS and Flexbox

-React Native also relies heavily upon CSS properties to allow styling of applications.
+React Native also relies heavily upon CSS properties to allow styling of mobile and web applications.
 While React Native doesn't actually implement CSS, in the canonical sense6, applications are styled using a similar abstraction.
 React Native components accept style objects and apply them in much the same way that inline styles work on HTML elements.
 These style objects support a large subset of CSS including transform and Flexbox properties.
 This approach has proven remarkably versatile, allowing for a powerful animation system, without sacrificing much of the comfort and ease-of-use of standard CSS.

 CSS is not the only web technology that makes an appearance in React Native.
 Three categories of Web APIs are also reimplemented to give developer a better experience: geolocation, network and timers.
 The geolocation API retrieves the latest location info from the phone's hardware and its interface matches that of the web specification exactly.
 This philosophy, of being as faithful as possible to the browser APIs, can also be seen in the networking stack available.